phpbench/phpbench/README.md

 - `composite`: Report which accepts an array of reports to generate.
 Use this to generate multiple reports at one time.
 - `console_table`: Generate tabular reports in the CLI.
+- `console_table_custom`: Generate a custom report, by specifying a [Tabular](https://github.com/phpbench/Tabular) definition to use to generate the report.

 Dumping XML and deferring reports
 ---------------------------------